stalomeow/StarRailNPRShader/Documentation~/en-us/setup-a-character.md

 ## Character rendering controller

-Add the `StarRail Character Rendering Controller` component to the root object of the character.
+The `StarRail Character Rendering Controller` component is automatically added to the root object of the character.

 ![Character rendering controller](../_img/character-rendering-controller.png)